Exante vs Plus500, 2023 Update

 The minimum deposit for Plus500 is $100.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Exante and Plus500 are a good choice.
+Depending on your needs, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both Exante and Plus500 are a good option.

 Exante vs Plus500 - Regulation And Licencing In More Detail